 Instead, I settle for the option of seeing this one once it arrives to DVD.
 A wait that is indeed worth it all.

-I think the primary reason for this is that the story works so well as a good “old-fashioned” swashbuckler rather than trying too hard to be a high-stakes, high-actioner film.
+I think the primary reason for this is the story works so well as a good “old-fashion” swashbuckler rather than trying too hard to be a high-stakes, high-actioner film.
 Don’t misunderstand, this film still boasts plenty of unbelievable feats, but then, this wouldn’t be a proper box office film if it didn’t, right?

 A great pirate does not bother with such intricacies. – Captain Jack Sparrow

 The important components are all here.
 High-seas action, lovely costuming, a hint of romance, sacrifices and of course, last but not least, Captain Jack Sparrow (who actually marries in this installment??).